 When Cracks Happen

-Be assured that in the summer in Phoenix, you won't see minefields of exploding windshields as you walk to your car in the mall parking lot.
+Be assured that in the summer in in the desert, you won't see minefields of exploding windshields as you walk to your car in the mall parking lot.
 Chances are that if the windshield has cracked, it was damaged before the heat got to it.
-Auto Glass Services of Sacramento, California, explains on its website that if you already have a chip on your windshield, called a spider, it might crack in intense heat.
-If your windshield has no chips, it won't crack as a result of intense heat and sunlight, the usual Phoenix scene all summer long, Auto Glass Services says.
+Auto Glass Express, explains on its website that if you already have a chip on your windshield, called a spider, it might crack in intense heat.
+If your windshield has no chips, it won't crack as a result of intense heat and sunlight which is experienced in desert climes all summer long.

-Auto Glass Services also says that if you have a small chip in your windshield and have been running the air conditioning set at a very cold temperature and then park the car in strong sunlight when the temperature is high, cracks can start from the chip.
+If you have a small chip in your windshield and have been running the air conditioning set at a very cold temperature and then park your car in strong sunlight when the temperature is high, cracks can start from the chip.